jonathangaldino/jonathangaldino/README.md

 # Jonathan Galdino — @jonathangaldino

 👋 Hi!
 I'm Jonathan — a software engineer at Voltz Motors ⚡ working on improving the experience of the customer on the e-commerce.

-I've worked on projects that impacted the lives of thousand of people.
-I'm a huge PC games nerd, fan of the JDM cars culture, and apprentice investor.
+## About me

+I worked on various projects and with a variety of technologies.
+I'm flexibe enought to adapt to any environment, and together with my problem-solver thought, I can be a good fit for any team.

+I have a bachelor's degree in Computer Science.
+I'm my first year of college (2016), I was already working for a group of companies in Brazil and the United States, which shows my dedication and interest in becoming a different software engineer.

+I consider myself always an apprentice.
+I aim to teach you whatever I know and I also want to learn from you.

 ## Core values
 :green_apple: Beginner's mindset and curiosity.